alexvcasillas/alexvcasillas/README.md

 <br />

-Software Engineer Based in Spain 🇪🇸, highly motivated, self-taught technology developer who's being playing around with computers since his early days.
+Software Engineer Based in Spain 🇪🇸, highly motivated, self-taught technology developer who's being playing around with computers since my early days.

 Here's some social media links that you might be interested in taking a look at!